 However this does not mean you close up shop for the day.
 There is still valuable work to be done in building experience and expanding your skill levels, so that when these conditions return again in the future you will be ready and able to thrive in the opportunity they present.

 - Put aside any feelings of FOMO.
 One day these will be your markets, but not today.
 Let it go.

 - And use these sessions SOLELY as learning opportunities.

 - Do not trade at all.
 Simply follow the market attempting to stay in sync with the price flow.
 Build confidence in your ability to not only read the current trend but to also keep your mind ahead of the market, through projecting the current trend forward and identifying the most probable future path.

 - Or SIM trade, if you feel you’ve already advanced beyond that first idea.
 Build skill in trading at these new levels of pace and volatility, without risking actual funds.

 - Or maybe a combination of the two.
-Watch price live, but record data so that you can trade key sequences through post-session repay.
+Watch price live, but record data so that you can trade key sequences through post-session replay.

 I’m sure you can come up with numerous other options.